LukeNeedle/blogo/README.md

 Then you can just use `/static/img/your-image.jpg` in the markdown to add an image.

 > The `/app/static` folder contains the css styles needed for styling Blogo.
 For this, it is recommended to always create subfolders with bind mounts inside.

-### Publish to Nostr

-If you set the `PUBLISH_TO_NOSTR` variable in the `docker-compose.yml` file to `true`, Blogo will publish your posts to Nostr.
-By default, Blogo will generate an ephemeral key (changes on every restart) and use a default relay list.

-You can change either of these defaults by setting any of these variables in the `docker-compose.yml` file:

-- `NOSTR_NSEC` - expects a valid `nsec` key.
-If you set this key, your posts will be always published for the same key, even on restarts.
-    - You can generate a new Nostr key pair using `blogo -nkeys`.
-- `NOSTR_RELAY_LIST` - expects a comma-separated list of relays (with protocol); eg. `wss://relay1.com,wss://relay2.net`.

-> You can avoid publishing a particular post to Nostr by setting the `NostrUrl` metadata field in the post to `false` or `0`.

-> Posts are published to Nostr as [Long-Form events](https://github.com/nostr-protocol/nips/blob/master/23.md) following the definition in [NIP-33](https://github.com/nostr-protocol/nips/blob/master/33.md#referencing-and-tagging).

 ### Add analytics